emqx/emqx-docs/en_US/messaging/mqtt-shared-subscription.md

 ## Try Shared Subscription with MQTT X Client

+The following procedure demonstrates how to form groups for multiple subscribers and make them subscribe to the same topic.
+In this demonstration, you can create three subscribers `Subscriber1`, `Subscriber2` and `Subscriber3,` and divide them into groups `a` and `b`.
+Both groups subscribe to the topic `t/1`.

 1. Start the MQTT X Client.
-Click the **New Connection** to create an MQTT connection named "Demo".
+Click the **New Connection** to create an MQTT connection named `Demo`.

    - The localhost `127.0.0.1` is used as an example in this demonstration.